 We recognize the value of each of our applicant’s work and while want to help every organization, we do not always have the resources to do so.
 As a result, we have developed the guidelines below to help allocate our resources.
 Please read these guidelines carefully and contact us if you have any questions!
 Your application will not be considered if it is incomplete, does not provide all required supporting documentation or requests funds for a restricted program and/or activity.

 The BPF Partner grant cycle opens sporadically, typically in the spring and fall, depending on funds available.
 An invite for the grant application will not be distributed, organizations must watch our website for the announcement.
 The focus of funds awarded will be determined prior to each cycle opening and will be detailed within the application.
 Requesting funding outside of the current cycle’s focus will result in an automatic denial of the application.
 The current application will open again Spring 2020 for SPAY/NEUTER requests.
 For questions related to the Partners Grant, please contact Rachel Young at firstname.lastname@example.org.

 Beginning in 2018, BISSELL Pet Foundation will only fund organizations who microchip pets prior to adoption (this does not apply to TNR programs) and will not fund an organization that declaws cats prior to adoption.

-Funding Restrictions for BISSELL Pet Foundation Partners Grant:
+Funding restrictions for BISSELL Pet Foundation Partners Grant include:

-Spay/Neuter Funding is available at $35 per dog spay/neuter and $25 for cat spay/neuter.
-Organizations must follow Humane Alliance protocols and provide required supporting information on the application.
+Spay/Neuter Funding is available up to $35 per dog spay/neuter and up to $25 for cat spay/neuter.
+Organizations are required to follow Banfield or Humane Alliance protocols including a minimum 24 hours of pain management.

 *Additional funding restrictions may be imposed at the time of award by the grant review committee.
 This will be detailed in the award letter and agreed upon in an acceptance agreement.
 Example: your awarded funding for spay/neuter may only be approved through a preferred vendor as determined by the committee.